aaronpowell/aaronpowell.github.io/src/content/posts/2021-07-29-keyboard-first-impressions-zsa-moonlander.md

 ![Moonlander on the desk](/images/2021-07-29-keyboard-first-impressions-zsa-moonlander/initial-setup.jpg)

-The first time I realised is that I wouldn't be able to have it in the full split position, it was just too weird for me, so I brought the two halves a bit closer, more like the MS Natural, and now I could find where the keys were as I tried to type.
+The first thing I realised is that I wouldn't be able to have it in the full split position, it was just too weird for me, so I brought the two halves a bit closer, more like the MS Natural, and now I could find where the keys were as I tried to type.
 It's also an ortholinear layout, not staggered, meaning that the keys are lined up in vertical columns, unlike most keyboards, encouraging more up and down movement than side to side ([here's a good video talking of the differences and possible benefits of ortholinear](https://www.youtube.com/watch?v=Ho_CFfdsmc8)).

 One of the things that you can do with the Moonlander is customise the layout of the keyboard.
-Given I have a heap less keys than before, no function row, no numpad, etc., if I want that functionality back in, I can customise it using their [Oryx](https://configure.zsa.io/) software.
+Given I have less keys than before, no function row, no numpad, etc., if I want that functionality back in, I can customise it using their [Oryx](https://configure.zsa.io/) software.
 This was also useful as I had no idea what the keyboard layout originally was, like, where's my Windows key, or backspace!
 It also supports the idea of keyboard layers, which is where you have different "modes" the keyboard can shift into, generally hitting some key, and changing what the keys do.

 This was going to be a challenge...